JeremyGibson/renameIT/README.txt

 ### Installation and Use ###

-The "renameIT.py" file can be run from any Windows machine with Python 2.7 installed from the command line.
+The "renameIT.py" file can be run from any Windows machine with Python 2.7.

 C:\Program Files\Python27\python.exe <Path to renameIT.py>

 Or

-Download run the renameIT.zip file and extract the folder and files to a place on your harddrive.
+Download the renameIT.zip file and extract the folder and files to a place on your hard drive.
 The executable should run either from the command line or by double clicking within an explorer window.

 If you have any questions feel free to contact me at jeremy.gibson@ncdcr.gov